-Advisory: English 28 and 67/31 or equivalent.

-Note: Meets the Associate of Arts degree requirements in U.S. The student learns the main events, personalities, and themes of the social and political history of the U.S. in the 20th & 21st Centuries by focusing on their overall impact including a discussion of the country's central institutions.
+Advisory: English 28 and 67 /31 or equivalent.
+The student learns the main events, personalities, and themes of the social and political history of the U.S. in the 20th & 21st Centuries by focusing on their overall impact including a discussion of the country's central institutions.
 The student identifies, discusses and describes the historical importance of the events of the period in question.

-HISTORY 59 Comparative History of Genocide and War Crimes 3 UNITS - (UC:CSU)
+Comparative History of Genocide and War Crimes 3 UNITS - (UC:CSU)